Kids Get Coronavirus, But Do They Spread It? We'll Find Out When Schools Reopen

 What's much less understood is the extent to which kids can spread the illness among themselves — or to the adults with whom they come in close contact.

-A lack of testing early in the pandemic has been part of the problem, says Dr. Judy Guzman-Cottrill, an infectious disease pediatricians at Oregon Health and Science University.
+A lack of testing early in the pandemic has been part of the problem, says Dr. Judy Guzman-Cottrill, an infectious disease pediatrician at Oregon Health and Science University.
 "We need more robust epidemiologic studies to evaluate how children are part of the transmission chain," she says.

-Given the uncertainty, the decisions on how to safely re-open schools is tricky.
+Given the uncertainty, the decisions on how to safely reopen schools are tricky.

 "Kids don't seem to be super spreaders," says Dr. Aaron Carroll, a pediatrician at Indiana University School of Medicine.
 But, since most schools around the country closed in March as the virus began to circulate more widely, it's really an unanswered question.